snowhaze/zka-sgx/README.md

 $ python3 ../verify.py -b .. <verification blob>
 ```

-> Make sure you have the same tool versions as we used to compile the enclace and check out the same commit.
+Make sure you have the same tool versions as we used to compile the enclave and check out the same commit.
 The tool versions and commit hash are given in the result from above.

 ```
+$ git checkout <commit hash>
 $ make release-1
 ```

-Run make again
+Copy the required files into place and run make again

 ```
 $ cp ../enclave.signdata.sig ../enclave.signdata ../sign.pem .